fhayvy/CosmoFund/README.md

 - `vote`: Allows contributors to vote on project proposals
 - `withdraw-funds`: Permits project creators to withdraw funds if the project reaches its funding goal
 - `refund`: Allows contributors to get a refund if a project doesn't meet its funding goal
+- `cancel-project`: Enables project creators to cancel their projects if no contributions have been made
+- `extend-deadline`: Allows project creators to extend the deadline under specific conditions

 ## Getting Started